ancientmc/AncientCoderPack/README.md

 - Fernflower by JetBrains, fork by MinecraftForge: Decompilation, Local variable naming.
 [GitHub](https://github.com/MinecraftForge/FernFlower).
 - ApplyDiff.exe by (I believe) GNU: Applying diff patches to make everything run.
 Right now the patch files and the actual executable are currently excluded because a) they're no longer compatible with the current setup and b) licensing.
 You can still see them mentioned in the gradle.
-Eventually another DiffPatch plugin (likely the one from Forge) will be used instead.
+Eventually another DiffPatch plugin (likely the one from Forge) will be used instead, and new patch files will be created.
 No GitHub for this one.
 - McAssetExtractor by rhmeuer, fork by me: extracting the run-time assets (not the ones from the client JAR) from Mojang's servers into the workspace.
 [Original GitHub](https://github.com/rmheuer/McAssetExtractor).
 [Forked GitHub](https://github.com/moist-mason/McAssetExtractor).